vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Denying the Issuance service to Sponsors may mean that they won't be able to acquire the needed liquidity of Synth, even if they have enough collateral (and if they can't buy Synth on the market for some reason).
-Sponsors will need Synth to do re-issuance to avoid liquidation, to do redeem, and possibly to use in some other contracts involving Synth.
+Sponsors will need Synth to do re-issuance to avoid liquidation, to redeem, and possibly to use in some other contracts involving Synth.
 The delay in acquiring Synth may lead to losses due to price movements or penalties when timeouts expire in the contracts.

 Oracle